M. A. G. Osmani

-Osmani entered politics in independent Bangladesh, serving as a Member of Parliament and cabinet minister in the government of Sheikh Mujibur Rahman.
+Osmani entered politics in independent Bangladesh, serving as a member of parliament and cabinet minister in the government of Sheikh Mujibur Rahman.
 Along with Mainul Hosein, he resigned from parliament in opposition to the creation of the one party state of BAKSAL.
 He advised the government on restoring the chain of command in the military after the 15 August coup.
 He contested the 1978 Bangladeshi presidential election against Ziaur Rahman.
-Osmani died in London in 1984 and was buried in his hometown of Sylhet.
+Osmani died in London in 1984 and was buried in his hometown Sylhet.

 Early life

-Osmani was born into a Bengali Muslim landowning family in Sunamganj, Assam Province, British India, on 1 September 1918.
+Osmani was born into a Bengali Muslim landowning family in Sunamganj, Sylhet, Assam Province, British India, on 1 September 1918.
 He was a descendant of Shah Nizamuddin Osmani, a 14th-century associate of Shah Jalal.
-His ancestral village is in Dayamir Union within Osmani Nagar Upazila of Sylhet District.
+His Home village is in Dayamir Union within Osmani Nagar Upazila of Sylhet District.

 Osmani attended Cotton School in Sylhet, matriculating at Sylhet Government Pilot High School in 1934.
 He studied English and Persian.
 He won the Pritoria Prize for excellence in English.
 Osmani studied geography at Aligarh Muslim University, and graduated in 1938.
 He enrolled as a cadet at the Indian Military Academy the following year.

 Military career

-When he joined the British Indian Army, Osmani was a member of the 4th Urban Infantry (Indian Territorial Force unit) from 1939 to 1940 while he was an university student.
+When he joined the British Indian Army, Osmani was a member of the 4th Urban Infantry (Indian Territorial Force unit) from 1939 to 1940 while he was a university student.
 On 5 October 1940, he received a regular commission as a second lieutenant in the British Indian Army's Royal Indian Army Service Corps (RIASC).
 Osmani was initially attached to the 2nd Battalion, Duke of Wellington Regiment, which was tasked with a New Delhi depot.
 After he completed the Short Mechanical Transport Course (November 1940 - February 1941) and Junior Tactical Course (February - April 1941), he was attached to a mechanical transport battalion of the XV Corps and posted to Burma during World War II.